 The bridge objects in the bridge BIM model are to be named and identified using the object string outlined in Figure 5.1.2(a).
-This is defined as the full BIM object code and abbreviated to the full code.
+This is defined as the full BIM object code.
 The full BIM object code contains a number of parts which can be concatenated into shorter identification codes for displaying and presenting various information throughout the bridge's lifecycle.